Keywords in abstracts act as the cataloging system for your research to be indexed and found efficiently, and deliver your work to the right audience.

 As noted by Müngen, A. A., & Kaya, M. (2018).
 “Precise and strategically chosen keywords ensure that your research resonates with your target audience.”

 Example: For ‘A study on the impact of social media on teenagers’ mental health, you should incorporate keywords like “social media addiction,” “mental health effects,” and “teenagers.”
-This ensures your research appears in searches conducted by scholars interested in those specific topics.
+This ensures that your research appears in searches conducted by scholars interested in those specific topics.

 Selecting the right keywords requires strategic planning, according to Alexandrov, A. V., & Hennerici, M. G. (2007).